of around 20,000 makes Belmopan

 along the Western Highway towards San Ignacio.
 Traveling eastward a few miles, offers the opportunity to enjoy guided Cave

-Tubing and Zip-line Canopy Tours at Caves Branch.
+Tubing and Zip-lining.
 Further down the road, the Belize

-Zoo makes for a good stop-over as you make your way between Belize City and
+Zoo makes for a convenient stop-over as you make your way between Belize City and